-By rough-dry, we mean blotting and squeezing the moisture out of hair with a towel right out of the shower.
+By rough-dry, we mean blotting and squeezing the moisture out of hair with a towel straight out of the shower.
 Resist the urge to rub vigorously, as this can break or damage your strands.
-Ed’s note: Particularly frizz-prone?
-Try using a clean T-shirt to blot the water from your strands.
-The smooth cotton surface makes it perfect for absorbing moisture while minimizing friction.
-This helps result in less of a frizzy halo.

-A thermal protectant both acts as a shield for hot spots and heat damage from your dryer, as well as a styling primer, providing slip and moisture to help aid in detangling.
+A good heat protectant acts as a shield for hot spots/heat damage, as well as a styling primer that provides slip and moisture.
 After hair is evenly coated, comb through with a wide-toothed comb or detangling brush to remove any knots.

-5. Section off the top half of your head first.
+4. Section the top half of your head first

-With the end of a fishtail comb (or even your fingers), create a horizontal part above one ear across to the opposite ear and clip up that section atop your crown.
+With the end of a fishtail comb (or even your fingers), create a horizontal part above one ear across to the opposite ear and clip up that section.
 The remaining bottom section can now be divided into three smaller strips: left, middle and right.
 Clip up two of your three sections, and get to work on the loose section immediately.

-First pull sections through a round brush, first tugging upwards then tugging downwards from root to tip.
-For extra oomph or to create sections that form a natural, loose curl as you dry, rotate your wrist as you pull your hair a second time through a ceramic brush.
+First pull sections through a round brush, tugging upwards then tugging downwards from root to tip.
+For extra oomph or to create sections that form a natural, loose curl, rotate your wrist as you pull your hair a second time.
 Do so gently to avoid any tangling with the bristles.
-Repeat on all sections, taking care to blow-dry your hairline away from the face to open up your features.
-Ed’s note: We suggest choosing a slim round barrel brush made from a natural material, like boar bristles.
-Natural bristles can help reduce frizz while also distributing the hair’s natural oils, and are less likely to cause breakage.
-Still not sure which hair brush is best?
-Find out more on the best brushes for blowouts.
+Repeat on all sections, taking care to blow dry the hairline away from your face to open up your features.

 Bangs usually dry quicker and set in the shape they dry.
 Style them before they completely dry out by rolling them over a fat round brush in a scooping motion (for fuller bangs) or sweep them to the side with a flat brush (for wispier bangs).

-Some women like to over-direct their hair to cheat in more lift at the root—this means tugging hair with a brush to the opposite of where you actually want your hair to fall, or even blow-drying hair way past your forehead to help give it more volume once it falls back on your crown.
+Some women like to over-direct their hair.
+This means tugging hair with a brush to the opposite of where you actually want your hair to fall, or blow-drying hair way past your forehead to help give it more volume.
 This technique is used a lot when drying with a paddle brush, or when creating straighter, sleeker looks that still retain some volume.

 The final step in learning how to blow dry short hair at home is not being afraid of hairspray.
-The right product can still give a natural, non-shellacked, not too “done” finish.
-Modern hairsprays work to protect hair from frizz while smoothing down any flyaways and locking in a look.
-We like the city-proven hold of TRESemmé Compressed Micro Mist Extend Hold Level 4, which gives us control but without the crunch.
+The right product can still give a natural, not too “done” look.
+Modern hairsprays work to protect hair from flyaways while locking in a look.